strangerstudios/pmpro-payfast/readme.txt

 == Changelog ==
+= 1.4.1 - 2023-11-30 =
+* REFACTOR: Changed the checkout logo to the new Payfast logo
+* REFACTOR: Moved to using get_option instead of the pmpro_getOption.

 = 1.4 - 2022-12-01 =
 * ENHANCEMENT: Added better support for MMPU when a member cancels their membership. (@dparker1005)
 * BUG FIX/ENHANCEMENT: Fixed an issue where custom fields were not saving correctly during checkout. (@jarrydlong)